Opportunity Statement

 Homework Helper is a proprietary tool of Brownstone Tutors that lets employees compile SAT-prep questions into a PDF which they can then print out and assign to their students.
 It was developed solely by one of the full-stack developers at Brownstone Tutors and lacked the necessary usability that employees needed.

-This provided a clear goal to the team.
-How can we improve increase company productivity by making the Homework Helper more usable?
+This provided a clear goal for the team.
+How can we improve company productivity by making the Homework Helper more usable?

 Understanding the Users

-The users for the Homework Helper are entirely internal employees.
-I made sure to conduct the stakeholder interviews to determine if there would ever be any plans to monetize this service, to which there was not.
+The Homework Helper users are entirely internal employees.
+In order to help establish the scope of this project, I made sure to determine if there would ever be any plans to monetize this service, which there were not.

-The tutors that use this program are in their mid 20s to 30s, graduates of prestigious universities, but not necessarily the most tech savvy.
-Gathering qualitative data from these users would provide us valuable data.
-I talked to the stakeholder who put me in touch with the employees at Brownstone Tutors.
+The tutors that use this program are in their mid-20s to 30s, graduates of prestigious universities, but not necessarily the most tech-savvy.
+Gathering qualitative data from these users would provide me with a direction on how to proceed.
+I brought up the idea with the stakeholder and founder of the company.
+I advocated the benefits of taking some time to run user interviews.
+He put me in touch with several employees at Brownstone Tutors.

 Direct Contact with Tutors